Farm Workers Movement in Texas

 In recent years, Starr County has experienced population growth and development, with advancements in education, healthcare, and transportation infrastructure.
 The area continues to rely on agriculture and ranching, as well as tourism from visitors interested in its historical and cultural heritage.
 Despite its location near the border, Starr County maintains a strong sense of community and remains an important part of Texas' history.

-This timeline provides a concise overview of the key events in the history of Starr County, Texas.
+This timeline provides a condensed summary of the historical journey of Starr County, Texas.